WICG/view-transitions/explainer.md

 The thumbnail now transitions into the main image.
 Even though they're conceptually (and literally) different elements, the transition API treats them as the same thing because they shared the same `page-transition-tag`.

-This is useful for cases like above where one element is 'turning into' another, but also cases where a framework creates a new `Element` for something, due to a virtual DOM diffing mismatch.
+This is useful for cases like above where one element is 'turning into' another, but also for cases where a framework creates a new `Element` for something even though it hasn't really changed, due to a virtual DOM diffing mismatch.

 Also, this model is _essential_ for MPA navigations, where all elements across the state-change will be different DOM elements.